CUSTOMER CARE TEAMCONTACT US

 The access the Borghese Gallery can be complicated, as it's necessary to buy all the tickets in advance, and there are strict time slots.
-A guided tour is a much more relaxing experience, as we take care of the planning, buying "skip the line" tickets to ensure that you make the most of your time.
+A guided tour gaurentees a relaxing and enjoyable experience of Villa Borhese, as we take care of the planning, buying "skip the line" tickets to ensure that you make the most of your time.

 Encounter the extravagant baroque prince with a mania for art

 The beautiful Villa Borghese and the peerless collection of paintings and sculptures are the result of one man’s obsession.
 The cardinal Scipione Borghese was one of the most colourful personalities of the 17th century, a patron of Bernini and collector of Caravaggio whose unconventional lifestyle scandalised Rome.
 With your expert guide, you’ll learn about the life of this remarkable man.
 Walking through the opulent rooms of the gallery, you’ll discover how his ruthless nature, combined with an unerring eye for artistic virtuosity, led to the creation of one of the most extraordinary private art collections in the world.
 Scipione’s passion for art knew no bounds.
 As you explore the Borghese Gallery, you will discover that he would even imprison artists in order to confiscate their work, and he had Raphael's famous Deposition forcibly removed from its altar in Perugia and displayed in his own villa.